 General

-severalThe following operations are defining operations on elementary stream and video object. in expected These operations are defined in an atomic way such that more advanced operations can be achieved by combining the operations defined in this section.
+The input formatting function in the Figure 1 provides several operations on elementary stream and video object.
+The input formatting function shall result in one or more elementary streams conforming to the profile, tier, level or any other performance constraints of the video decoder instance expected to consume it including buffer fullness of the hypothetical reference decoder model.
+These operations are defined in an atomic way such that more advanced operations can be achieved by combining the operations defined in this section.
 This list of operations is thus not an exhaustive list on purpose.

-An elementary stream contains one or more video objects and a video object shall be contained in one elementary stream.sufficient a mean to determine the the the and chromathe bit deptthe
+An elementary stream contains one or more video objects and a video object shall be contained in one elementary stream.
+Each video object in the elementary streams shall provide sufficient information for the operations such as a mean to determine the location and the size of the video object in the picture, the number of luma and chroma samples in the objects, the bit dept of the coded picture the video objects and so on.

 7.1.2 Filtering by video object identifier

-that s
+This function extracts one video object from an elementary stream and create an elementary stream that comprises the selected video object.

 Function: Filtering